Club Cooper is our Wine Club. Joining Club Cooper has many benefits and a simple commitment from you.

 Club members will receive early registration benefits for many events at Mountain Brook Vineyards during the year.

 You commit to a minimum purchase of 12 bottles (one case) each year.
-Releases will be four times a year (three bottles each release).
+Releases will be two times a year (six bottles each release).
 We will charge your credit card on the release date and you can pick up your wines at release at the Winery or have them shipped to you (extra charges apply).
-Releases will ordinarily be in November, February and May and August.
+Releases will ordinarily be in the Spring & Fall.

 You will agree to provide us with a credit card that will remain on file.
 You will be charged during the week of release at a 15% discount off the retail prices for the wines included in each shipment (10% case discount + 5% additional club discount).
 If you have asked for the wine to shipped to you, the additional charges will also be charged to your credit card on file.